SchwarzIT/sap-usi/README.md

 [![SIT](https://img.shields.io/badge/SIT-About%20us-%236e1e6e)](https://it.schwarz)

+# USI Development Chapter
-# Who we are and what we do
+## Who we are and what we do

 The Schwarz Group operates over 800 SAP systems with about 200 of them being productive.
 Some subtasks - like sending an email or writing the application log - came up again and again over time.